lorentzben/labnotebook/content/post/2022-11-16-star-and-diagnosing-ampliseq/index.md

 If it gets hung up again (currently 13:28:48-15:51) then we can add the flag --skip_ancom.
 There is currently 2 days on the execution, so we might want to wait for this to error out.

+I also got curious about skipping ANCOM so I updated the medium richenss script (rev: 06c560571a27fd95f558993dde8b2668385b067e
+) and submitted it as a slurm job (15392298) to see if it can finish

 ### Host Microbiome